Vaccine

 The consensus outlines standardized revaccination guidelines for childhood cancer survivors, developed by collaborating specialists in pediatric oncology, infectious diseases, and immunization.

-• Administer vaccines six months post-treatment, beginning at 12 months for BMT patients without antibody level assessment.
+Administer vaccines six months post-treatment; begin at 12 months for BMT patients without antibody level assessment.

 Conclusion